DSivaji/RHadoop-Installation/Install/Hiveinstall.md

   alias hvsst="cd /usr/local/hive/ && bin/hive --service hiveserver"
   alias hvsst2="cd /usr/local/hive/ && bin/hive --service hiveserver2"
 ```
-Exit for the terminal and open a new terminal.
+Exit from the terminal and open a new terminal.
 Now you are ready to use hive

 ####How to check hive working right?